 The Deep Dish on Food Delivery Fraud

-Unfortunately for merchants, a lot of fraud is getting served up alongside their legitimate orders.
+Unfortunately for merchants, a lot of fraud is being delivered as well.
 For a variety of reasons, the food delivery business is particularly attractive to fraudsters.
-What can merchants do to minimize food delivery fraud while continuing to give their customers the conveniences they want?
+What can merchants do to minimize food delivery fraud while continuing to give their customers the services they enjoy?

 Whether you’re offering your own in-house ordering and delivery system or working through third-party apps, any merchants who offer online takeout and delivery services should learn about the current state of food delivery fraud and develop a plan to identify and weed out fraud to the best extent they can.

-When a fraudster uses a stolen credit card number to make an unauthorized purchase with an unsuspecting merchant, that’s true fraud.
-The fraudster simply logs into the restaurant’s ordering system, places an order with somebody else’s credit card, and waits.
+In cases of credit card fraud, the fraudster simply logs into the restaurant’s ordering system, places an order with somebody else’s credit card, and waits.
 If the merchant processes the transaction, the fraudster has scored a free meal—and confirmation that the card may be usable for future purchases.